What is a Value Bet?

 You would be wrong in both instances, you don’t need to do any data crunching and you would be surprised how often bookmakers get things wrong.

-In the next guide i’m going to take you through exactly how to find these value bets without having to do any complex maths using the dropping odds strategy → Getting Started #2: How to find value bets using the dropping odds value betting strategy
+In the next guide you’ll be taken through exactly how to find value bets without having to do any complex maths using the dropping odds strategy → Getting Started #2: How to find value bets using the dropping odds value betting strategy

 Sign Up to Pinnacle Odds Dropper with our 21-Day Money Back Guarantee